-Lymphogenic or haematogenous secretions of primary skin malignancies or malignant tumours of other organs into the skin.
-Metastases of internal malignancies are of differential diagnostic importance for dermatological practice.
-They are rare; occur in about 1-2% of patients with metastatic tumours.
+Lymphogenic or hematogenic metastasis of primary skin malignancies or malignant tumors of other organs to the skin.
+For dermatologic practice, metastases of internal malignancies are of differential diagnostic importance.
+They are rare; occur in about 1-2% of patients with metastatic tumors.

-Their initial manifestation in the skin is often characterized by less spectacular, painless nodule formation.
+Their initial manifestation in the skin is often characterized by less than spectacular, painless nodularity.
 A regularly present feature characterizes a cutaneous metastasis - its surprising firmness.

-The clinical picture with diffuse carcinomatosis of the skin which can be observed in the final stage of tumor progression is called lymphangiosis carcinomatosa.
-In an accompanying inflammatory tissue reaction, a diffusely spreading lymphangiosis carcinomatosa is called erysipelas carcinomatosum.
+The clinical picture with diffuse carcinomatosis of the skin observed in the final stage of tumor progression is called lymphangiosis carcinomatosa.
+In the presence of an accompanying inflammatory tissue reaction, diffusely spreading lymphangiosis carcinomatosa is termed erysipelas carcinomatosum.

-In >90% of patients, the tumor is already known to have metastasized to the skin.
+In >90% of patients, the tumor disease is already known when skin metastases appear.